 The Community gave me a lot of opportunities that I am grateful for.
 When I was in Lourdes I received the gift to go into the Sanctuaries through the intercession of Mary; it was great to be there where the apparitions took place.
 I received from God a lot of grace and blessings which fill me with hope and joy.
 Later when I was transferred to England it was really a gift to learn not just the language but also to live the English culture.

-About prayer, I tried to trust in God’s will; kneeling in front of the Blessed Sacrament I opened my heat and I could admit once more the miracles that God did in my life.
+About prayer, I tried to trust in God’s will; kneeling in front of the Blessed Sacrament I opened my heart and I could admit once more the miracles that God did in my life.
 He really carried me, in the most difficult moments I felt I wasn’t alone and that the Lord gave me a new strength in my life.

 Thank you to the Community because it is teaching me that a happy life without addiction is actually possible for anybody.
 I took this decision to live in goodness and to face my difficulties but most of all to put my future in the hands of the Lord every day showing to everyone that to be a disciple of God is an experience of joy.